seanfite/AWSCloudServiceTrafficCamViolation/README.md

 # TrafficCamViolationCloudService

-This is a hybrid cloud solution using AWS cloud services.
+This is a hybrid cloud project using AWS cloud services.
 This program includes an executable that uploads a license plate photo to an AWS S3 bucket.
 A Lambda function is triggered by the S3 bucket upload and parses the license plate data.
 Assesses if it is from California or not.
 If it is not, the parsed data is sent to an AWS Event Bus for later processing.
 If it is a California plate, the licenese plate number is sent via a downward queue to a
 Worker Service that compares it with a local database to validate and if matched, retrieve driver info (name, address, email).